Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

 | 4536    | SYN4778    | fēnix 8        |
 | 4565    | SYN4778 \* | Forerunner 970 |

-\* Further testing is pending to look for Airoha-related artefacts in gps_metadata.
+\* Further testing is pending to look for any Airoha-related artefacts in the gps_metadata of the Forerunner 970.